|Town/Village:||New York City, New York|

 |Date of Death:||26-12-1917|

 Gordon was born in in Corboy on 9 March 1885, the son of Wilton Vaugh who was the Under Sheriff for Co.
-Leitrim.
+Leitrim, (his death notice in the Irish Independent gives Dromohair, Co.
+Leitrim, as his Irish address).
+Gordon schooled in Enniskillen, and later worked as a groom.

-Pte Vaugh spent a short time in the British Army in 1904, but emigrated to the US in December of that year.
+Pte Vaugh attested in the British Army in October 1904, with the Royal Warwickshire Regiment at the Curragh Camp, however he claimed a discharge the following month and then emigrated to the US in December of that year.
 He became a naturalised US citizen in 1906.

 Vaugh later joined the U.S. forces.
-He was deployed to France at the end of July 1917, one of the earliest US troops to go into the field after their declaration of war against Germany, but had passed away in December 1917.
+He was deployed to France at the end of July 1917; he left Hoboken, New Jersey on the 'Tenadores' on the 30 July 1917.
+Gordon was one of the earliest US troops to go into the field after their declaration of war against Germany, but had passed away in December 1917.

 Gordon's brother, Francis (Frank), also enlisted in the British Army, serving in the South Irish Horse.